awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-storagelens-awsorg.md

 ## Properties<a name="aws-properties-s3-storagelens-awsorg-properties"></a>

 `Arn`  <a name="cfn-s3-storagelens-awsorg-arn"></a>
-This resoure contains the ARN of the AWS Organization\.
+This resource contains the ARN of the AWS Organization\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)